Study of the $in ^{34}$Ar($\alpha,p$)$^{37}$K reaction rate via proton scattering on $^{37}$K, and its impact on properties of modeled X-Ray bursts: Impact on Stellar Models

-The models investigated here were compared via the following metrics: burst period (absolute and differential), integrated luminosity (definition given below), and maximum luminosity (absolute and differential).
+The models investigated here were compared via the following metrics: burst period (absolute and differential), integrated luminosity difference (definition given below), and maximum luminosity (absolute and differential).
 A summary of the results of the stellar modelling is given in Table \ref{tab:model_res}.
 The number of bursts is also listed, and gives a general sense of the numerical stability of the model, with more bursts corresponding to higher stability.
 The full set of stable burst models as well as the folded, averaged burst light curves, which are used to calculate integrated luminosity metric, are reflected in Figs. \ref{fig:folded}, \ref{fig:Model_SA}, and \ref{fig:Model_HH}.
-Final abundances were also tracked for this study; however, there were no significant differences in the final abundances produced by the bursts with the variation of the $^{34}$Ar($\alpha,p$)$^{37}$K reaction rate.

-The three different sets of models result in differences in the burst duration from each other, but as this was not caused by variations in the $^{34}$Ar($\alpha,p$)$^{37}$K rate, it is not relevant to this work.
-The only significant change in burst duration due to this rate variation was in the model using slower accretion (see Fig. \ref{fig:Model_SA}) with the $^{34}$Ar($\alpha,p$)$^{37}$K rate set at $\times0.01$ the standard REACLIB rate, which was 2689 s, or 9$\%$, longer.
+The three different sets of models result in differences in the burst frequency from each other, but as this was not caused by variations in the $^{34}$Ar($\alpha,p$)$^{37}$K rate, it is not relevant to this work.
+The only significant change in burst frequency due to this rate variation was in the model using slower accretion (see Fig. \ref{fig:Model_SA}) with the $^{34}$Ar($\alpha,p$)$^{37}$K rate set at $\times0.01$ the standard REACLIB rate, which was 2689 s (9$\%$) longer.
 The same model with the rate varied by $\times100$ showed a slightly smaller variation, while other models varied by $<1\%$.
-The absolute maximum luminosity showed more significant variations in the models tested, with the largest variation of 260\% again in the slower accretion model with the reaction rate set at 0$\times.01$ the REACLIB rate, followed by the slow accretion model with reaction rate at $\times100$ (120\%), and the high He-accretion models with the rate at $\times0.01$ (22\%) and $\times100$ (9\%).
+The absolute maximum luminosity showed more significant variations in the models tested, with the largest variation of 260\% again in the slower accretion model with the reaction rate set at $\times0.01$ the REACLIB rate, followed by the slow accretion model with reaction rate at $\times100$ (120\%), and the high He-accretion models with the rate at $\times0.01$ (22\%) and $\times100$ (9\%).

 The integrated burst luminosity is a metric designed to determine the overall effect on the light curve when a reaction rate is varied, defined in \cite{cyburt_dependence_2016} as